gschmutz/kafka-workshop/17-working-with-cdc/README.md

 1. Polling-based CDC using Kafka Connect
 2. Log-based CDC using Debezium and Kafka Connect
-3. Outbox Pattern using Debezium and Kafka Connect
+3. Transactional Outbox Pattern using Debezium and Kafka Connect

 ## Creating person Postgresql Database